madprops/airc/README.md

 ---

+`allow_ask`: Who is allowed to ask questions to the ai.

+"all" -> anybody, "admins" -> admins and up, "owners" -> only owners.

+---

+`allow_mod`: Who is allowed to change personality of the ai through instructions.

+"all" -> anybody, "admins" -> admins and up, "owners" -> only owners.

+---

 ## Credentials <a name="credentials"></a>

 It reads the openai api key from the shell environment, it's not added to the code or config.
 You must do this before running the bot: